techtown-training/git-github-boot-camp/labs/1.3-advanced-git-commands/01-amending-to-commits.md

 ![Git log](../../img/git-log-5.png)

-Take not of the hash (`cf35de6` in the screenshot above).
+Take note of the hash (`cf35de6` in the screenshot above).

 Now edit the file again and amend the commit:

 ![Git amend](../../img/git-commit-amend-2.png)

-Check the log again and see how we still have one commit, but with a different hash (`6dcb3d2`):
+Check the log again and see how we still have one commit but with a different hash (`6dcb3d2`):

 ![Git log](../../img/git-log-6.png)